origamivision/php-spl-studio/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/origamivision/stationplaylist.svg?style=flat-square)](https://scrutinizer-ci.com/g/origamivision/stationplaylist)
 [![Total Downloads](https://img.shields.io/packagist/dt/origamivision/stationplaylist.svg?style=flat-square)](https://packagist.org/packages/origamivision/stationplaylist)

-This is a PHP library to make it able to connect with StationPlaylist Studio remotely.
+This is a PHP library to connect with StationPlaylist Studio remotely.
 It can be used for loading all available songs in the song library and send song requests to Studio.

+Note: development in progress.
+Not for production.

 ## Installation